scipy-conference/scipy_proceedings/papers/dallin_skouson/dallin_skouson.rst

 SpyDrNet Tool Flow
 ------------------

 Electronic designs may flow through a number of steps before they are built, packaged, or programmed into their target device.
-For example, these designs may be created in a hardware description language, synthesized into a netlist, then placed, routed, and packged into a target file which will be used to fabricate the device.
+For example, these designs may be created in a hardware description language, synthesized into a netlist, then placed, routed, and packaged into a target file which will be used to fabricate the device.
 A CAD tool can modify the functionality of the final design at any of these stages.
 The earlier stages in the design flow are slightly less static.
 Constructs may be optimized out of the design, and the actual hardware implementation of a construct may be unknown.
 Later in the design process constructs are more stable, but the design is also generally harder to work with (binary files, complex device specific information, etc).
 By working at the netlist level, SpyDrNet is able to avoid many of the pitfalls of both aspects of the design process.

 Figure :ref:`exteriorfig` represents how a design can be prepared and processed prior to and after using SpyDrNet.
 Many designs start as a hand written hardware description language and are then converted into a netlist using a synthesizer.
-Netlists are then passed through additional tools to create a design file to be physically implemented
+Netlists are then passed through additional tools to create a design file to be physically implemented.

-Internally the SpyDrNet tool is composed of a flow that begins with a parser, accepting any of the supported languages.
-The parser creates an in memory data structure of the design stored in the intermediate representation.
-After this the tool can perform any of its analysis or modification passes on the design.
-Once the design is in a state where the user is satisfied a supported export function called a composer is used to pass the design back out.
-Figure :ref:`flowfig` represents the internal flow within SpyDrNet.
+SpyDrNet currently includes a *parser* and *composer* that imports and exports netlists written in EDIF.
+Figure :ref:`flowfig` shows how the SpyDrNet framework can be used to parse, analyze, transform, and compose netlists in many different formats.
+Parsers populate an intermediate representation of the netlist in memory using information provided by the input file.
+With the netlist in intermediate representation, analysis and transformation of the netlist can take place.
+Once the design is in a state where the user is satisfied, a composer exports the netlist into a desired format.
+Using the SpyDrNet framework, additional parsers and composers can be written for additional netlist formats.

 .. figure:: flow.pdf
    :align: center
+   :scale: 26%
    :figclass: htbp

-   Universal representation capabilities of the intermediate representation, Note that Verilog and VHDL refer to the structural subset of these languages :label:`flowfig`
+   Processing a netlist in SpyDrNet.
+Note that Verilog and VHDL refer to the structural subset of these languages. :label:`flowfig`

 The Intermediate Representation
 -------------------------------